- Rep. Tim Murphy: GOP knew HealthCare.gov would be an ‘unmitigated disaster’

 Question of the Day

-SYDNEY (AP) - Australia’s highest court has thrown out a ruling against Google Inc. that had found the Internet giant guilty of breaching trade law by hosting deceptive advertisements.
+SYDNEY (AP) - Australia’s highest court on Wednesday threw out a ruling against Google Inc. that had found the Internet giant guilty of breaching trade law by hosting deceptive advertisements.

-The federal court ruled this was likely to mislead people searching for information about those competitors.
-Google argued that it was not responsible for the content of the ads.
+The federal court ruled this was likely to mislead people searching for information about those competitors, and therefore violated Australia’s Trade Practices Act, which bars corporations from engaging in deceptive conduct.
+Google argued that it was not responsible for the content of the ads, and therefore couldn’t be found to have violated the act.

 TWT Video Picks